Creating a Professional MSI or EXE Package

 PrerequisitesGo to the "Prerequisites" page.

-Select "New Package Prerequisite" from the context menu.
+Select "New Executable Package" from the context menu.
 Then select "My Application.exe" installation package from disk.

-NoteYou can also set the location of the prerequisite as a URL from where the file can be downloaded, by selecting "New URL prerequisite" from the context menu.
+NoteYou can also set the location of the prerequisite as a URL from where the file can be downloaded, by selecting "New package from URL" from the context menu.
 Or, you can use the "New Prerequisite Wizard" option from the toolbar to guide you through defining your prerequisite.
 Advanced Installer comes with a list of commonly used prerequisites, for which all the settings are already defined.

 New Prerequisite